 If Hong Kong continues to impose tight restrictions to avoid the spread of COVID-19, the city may face a massive exodus of foreign companies and expats at some point, Hong Kong’s European Chamber of Commerce said in a draft report.

 The organization anticipates that Hong Kong will keep a strict Covid-19 policy until late 2023 or early 2024.
 With a zero-Covid policy, Hong Kong has succeeded in keeping the virus under control, but at the cost of travel restrictions and strict lockdowns.

 As such, foreign businesses should assume that the city will be “semi-closed for international business in the coming 12-36 months“.

-If that is the case, “we anticipate an exodus of foreigners, probably the largest that Hong Kong have ever seen”, the draft said.
+If that is the case, “we anticipate an exodus of foreigners, probably the largest that Hong Kong has ever seen”, the draft said.
 Hong Kong could face a “cascading effect” of firms leaving the city.

 The European Union Chamber of Commerce in Hong Kong is a non-governmental business interest group representing over 2,400 European companies operating in Hong Kong.
 In 2019, Europe was Hong Kong’s second-largest export destination and third-largest import supplier.

 While international business operations are disrupted and the population needs to stay at home, Hong Kong remains the most expensive place for overseas workers, according to ECA International.

 The situation could jeopardize its position as a regional financial hub, in competition with Singapore or Seoul.
 Multinationals may also relocate local teams to mainland China.